PhilChodrow/PIC16B/syllabus.md

 ## Letters of Recommendation

-You are also always welcome to ask me to write a recommendation letter supporting your applications for grad school, research internships, and jobs.
-I will usually agree to do so, although see the exceptions below.
-I will also tell you if I feel that the letter I would write would not be strong.
-Please keep in mind that I can write stronger letters for students whom I see more frequently, such as in lecture or OH.
-If you'd like a letter, talking to me in these contexts, or scheduling another meeting time, is highly recommended.
+If you have completed a course with me or are currently enrolled, you are welcome to request a letter from me.
+If I feel that I am not able to write you a strong letter, I will tell you -- but if you still want a letter from me, I will still write it.

-### To Request a Letter
+Please keep in mind that I can write stronger letters for students whom I see more frequently, such as in lecture or office hours.
+If you’d like a letter, talking to me in these contexts, or scheduling another meeting time, is highly recommended.

-Send me an email!
-Your email should clearly indicate  when you need the letter, what it is for, why the opportunity interests you, and why I am the right person to write in support of your application.
-Please include clear instructions for submitting the letter once it's written.
-If you will need me to submit my letter to multiple programs, please let me know roughly how many you expect to need.
-If possible, please include some sort of resume/CV --- it doesn't have to be official --- detailing your past experiences relevant to the application. **Please give me at least one month of advance notice** when possible.
+To request a letter, fill out [this request form](https://forms.gle/tL79wtFrfHC5Vspw7).!
+Please give me at least one month of advance notice when possible.

 ### When I Won't Write a Letter